3mdeb/conferences/2024/XenSummit/Challenges_and_Status_of_Enabling_TrenchBoot_in_Xen_Hypervisor.md

 # Current ongoing efforts

-- Provide package repositories for other major distros (Debian, Ubuntu Fedora)
+- Provide package repositories for other major distros (Debian, Ubuntu, Fedora)
 - Prepare tools for assessing the readiness of the system and BIOS to perform Dynamic Launch
 - Adding DRTM Ready indicator to the system security reports: Qubes OS Security